Overlay

 Need more help?

-This is only a short summary of the main types of tax you should be aware of, if you want to know more you can find more information on Government websites.
+This is only a short summary of the main types of tax you should be aware of.
+If you want to know more you can find more information on Government websites.

 You can find out more about the Income tax rates and allowances from the Government.